What is concentration in studying?

 - Limit the time you spend on social media to 30 minutes per day.
 There are apps available that track your screen time per week.

 - Get enough sleep.
-That means stop checking your phone 30 minutes before you plan to go to sleep. rather read a book or do a SUDOKO puzzle before you sleep.
+That means stop checking your phone 30 minutes before you plan to go to sleep.
+Instead, read a book or do a SUDOKO puzzle before you sleep.
 Flickering screens or any blue or red light in your room activate your brain.

 - Get enough exercise – at least 30 minutes 3 days per week.